16 Best Alternatives to Amazon for Shopping Online

 Next to Amazon, Barnes and Noble is the go-to retailer for books of all kinds.
 It has a well-established online presence and over 600 bookstores throughout the U.S.

 Barnes and Noble also offers excellent prices on gifts, games and collectibles, art supplies, and decorative goods.
 Looking for other bookseller sites?
-Books-A-Million, Powell Books, and other indie bookstores have online presences as well.
+Books-A-Million, Powell Books, and other indie bookstores have an online presence as well.

 BuyDig’s site claims it’s the “Internet’s Digital Superstore.”
 Comparable to Amazon, this site is known for selling the best computer, sports and fitness, office supplies, TV, kitchen, and houseware brands.